colterschiwal5/madlibs_project/README.md

 https://github.com/colterschiwal5/madlibs_project/blob/main/src/madLibs.py

 # Contributers
-- Colter Schiwal
+- Colter
-- Kai Hale
+- Kai
-- Andrew Misco:)
+- Andrew
-- Sofia Stahle
+- Sofia
-- Ava Baskin
+- Ava
-- Katelyn Lin
+- Katelyn

 # Approach
 - We used a list for the words in each story